syncfusion-content/flutter-docs/Flutter/chat/message-content.md

 ### Width Factor

 The [`widthFactor`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/widthFactor.html) property is used to define the width factor of the message relative to available width.
 The width value should be between 0 and 1.
-Default value is 0.8.
+Default value is `0.8`.

 ### Avatar Size

 The [`avatarSize`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/avatarSize.html) property is used to specify the size of the author's avatar in the message.
+Defaults to `const Size.square(32.0)`.

 ### Padding

 The [`padding`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/padding.html) property is used to define the space inside the message between the border and content.
+Defaults to `const EdgeInsets.all(2.0)`.

 ### Content Padding

 The [`contentPadding`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/contentPadding.html) property is used to specify the padding within the content area of the message, controlling spacing around the text.
+Defaults to `const EdgeInsets.symmetric(horizontal: 16.0, vertical: 8.0)`.

 ### Avatar Padding